ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 hero:
   subheading: About us
   title: Okay, you got me.
-  subtitle: Magic Pie Copywriting is really just me, James.
-I’ve been a
+  subtitle: Magic Pie Copywriting is really just me, James... more or less.
+I've
-    professional writer since 2012, and now that the gig economy is in full swing, I’m taking my skills to the streets.
+    been a professional copywriter since 2012, but now that the gig economy is in full swing, I'm taking my talents to the streets.
-  image: /img/james-photo.jpg
+  image: /img/james-mpc.png
   buttonTitle: ""
   buttonUrl: ""
 intro: